Throughout its history, Fortis Media has developed an experienced set of skills concerning a specific niche: the online betting industry.

 This law lasted until 2018, when the Supreme Court voted to vacate the PASPA, allowing states to take the decision into internal scrutiny.
-Since then, there have been several states taking legislation into a debate, with some having already sports betting bills passed: like New Jersey and Mississippi.
+Since then, there have been several states taking legislation into debate, with some having already sports betting bills passed: like New Jersey and Mississippi.

 Despite the possibility of legalization, states are still threatened by illegal markets.
 Illegal operators are more likely to provide attractive odds and come up with alluring promotions.
 Mostly, because they don’t need to take part of their revenue to pay taxes.

-According to Forbes, that is why there is an incentive on states to keep tax rates low for legal gambling providers: this way it will be easier to put illegal operators out of the market.
+According to Forbes, that is why there is an incentive for states to keep tax rates low for legal gambling providers: this way it will be easier to put illegal operators out of the market.